rshelnutt/js-training/src/docs/isp.md

   <Card
     title="Welcome"
     description="This is a simple card"
-    // This data can still be passed, even if not being used subtitle={null}
+    // These values are still required, even if not being used subtitle={null}
     imageUrl={null}
     imageAlt={null}